Is the JCPOA Better or Trump?

 Is the JCPOA better or Trump?

 Is the JCPOA better or Trump?
-These days, with the rare opportunity to stroll through the clean air of the city of Vienna, every time I pass by the Coburg Hotel, which is usually the venue for JCPOA negotiations that have been ongoing for twenty years without any specific result, I first thank the honorable organizers of this program for choosing this city for the summer negotiations in August and September.
-A city unparalleled in terms of clean air, cleanliness, tranquility, art, and music.
+These days, with the rare opportunity to stroll in the clean air of the city of Vienna, whenever I pass by the Coburg Hotel, which is usually the venue for JCPOA negotiations that have been ongoing without any specific results for twenty years, I first thank the honorable organizers of this program for choosing this summer resort location for these negotiations.
+A city unparalleled in terms of clean air, environmental cleanliness, tranquility, art, and music.

-A city with the highest amount of green space in the world, a city without smoke, traffic, or honking, devoid of street-brawling excitement.
-A city where people don’t retreat to corners to use their mobile phones and don’t anxiously look around.
-A city where it seems the number of stone and bronze statues from street corners and squares to the walls and doors of buildings, churches, imperial palaces, and museums, standing in rows on rooftops, outnumbers its real people.
+A city with the highest amount of green space in the world, a city without smoke, traffic, or honking, devoid of street fighting excitements.
+A city where people don’t retreat to a corner to use their mobile phones, nor do they anxiously look around.
+A city where it seems the number of stone and bronze statues, from street corners and squares to the walls of buildings, churches, imperial palaces, and museums, standing in rows on rooftops, outnumber its real human inhabitants.

-A city where people flood its wide pedestrian streets in the early evening, and there’s no sign of traffic.
-A city that if the morality police were to reach it, even with an army, it would be overwhelmed by a million intensely problematic subjects, making it appreciate the modest safety of Tehran.
+A city where people stroll in waves on its wide sidewalks in the early evening, and there is no sign of traffic in its streets.
+A city where if the morality police were to arrive, even with an army, they would be overwhelmed by a million highly questionable subjects, making them appreciate the modest tranquility of Tehran.

-A city where the not-so-blue Danube and its branches meander through it.
-A city with a metro and tram lines that, with long and beautiful carriages, handle the main transportation tasks of this vast and delightful garden city, without noise or pollution.
-A city where artists’ stalls are set up in corners and parks and squares.
+A city through which the not-so-blue Danube and its branches meander, a city with a metro and tram lines, with long and beautiful carriages taking on the main burden of transport in this vast and delightful garden city, without noise, smoke, or fumes.
+A city where artists’ setups are present in its corners, parks, and squares.

-Opera houses, halls, and theaters have their place.
-From all these observations, I thought perhaps this is why the ball is being passed between JCPOA teams without motivation to end it, dragging on for so long.
-Honestly, with these advantages, twenty years is nothing; even if it takes thirty more years, it wouldn’t be surprising.
-Across from the Marriott Hotel, the best restaurants await.
+Opera houses, halls, and theaters are a given.
+From all these observations, I thought perhaps this is why the back-and-forth between JCPOA teams, without the motivation to conclude it, has dragged on so long.
+Honestly, seeing these advantages, twenty years is nothing; if it takes another thirty years, it’s not surprising.
+Across from that Marriott hotel and beside it, the best restaurants await.

-I only regret why the municipality didn’t send a representative to this marathon conference to report that the city’s tranquility is not only due to expensive gasoline.
+I only regret why the municipality didn’t send an official to this marathon conference to report that the emptiness of this city isn’t just due to expensive gasoline.
 Gasoline is expensive, no doubt, but the metro and especially the tram are widespread everywhere.
-You haven’t succeeded in completing the underground metro stations; why don’t you start surface tram lines to transport millions of people along current highways and streets?
-I have no hope for the JCPOA; build a tram.
+You haven’t succeeded in completing underground metro stations; why not set up surface tram lines to move millions along the current highways and streets?
+I have no hope in the JCPOA; build a tram.

 Share This Article